-How to Use Your Phone as a Hotspot
+How to Turn On Your Phone’s Wi-Fi Hotspot

 How to turn on a phone hotspot on an iPhone or iPad